qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 -----------------

 Spatial Bookmarks allow you to "bookmark" a geographic location and return to it later.
-By default, bookmarks are saved on the user's profile (as :guilabel:`User Bookmarks`), meaning that they are available from any project the user opens.
+By default, bookmarks are saved in the user's profile (as :guilabel:`User Bookmarks`), meaning that they are available from any project the user opens.
 They can also be saved for a single project (named :guilabel:`Project Bookmarks`) and stored within the project file, which can